 Every woman hides a monster.

 You, my dear, have chosen me.
 My fucking begins in earnest.
 You make little noises, little puffs, airy groans with each thrust.
 When I withdraw my tentacle from your mouth, your tongue follows, catching drops.
 I give your throat little squeezes.
 Not a sound escapes.
 But such a wet, dripping, squichy racket your cunt makes, so noisy, so obscene, so eager for my wetness inside its wetness.
 Your cunt will wake the household.

 You’re trembling.
 Your thighs shake.
 You struggle once more to free yourself.
 Your toes spread.
 Your fingers open and close.
 The muscles of your abdomen glisten with sweat.
 Do you want to tell me something?
 But your impaled orgasm begins.
 You gaze wide-eyed at the ceiling.
 Your womb urges me, squeezes me, urgently invites me, defying the taut arch of your body.
 I concede.
 I come.
 I flood your receptive grunts.

 I put my little moth down.

-I see you slide to the floor, cheek and hands to the shower wall, thighs soaked, cunt dripping.
-My tentacles lovingly release you, one by one, sliding wetly over your skin until your shift falls haphazardly over your legs and hips.
+I see you slide to the floor, cheek and hands to the shower wall, thighs soaked, cunt bestenched.
+My tentacles lovingly release you, one by one, sliding wetly over your skin until your shift falls haphazardly over your hips.